 Provide an extra day off (or two).

 One of the best gifts you can give your employees is extra time with family and friends and a bit more work/life balance.
 Provide the opportunity for some time off work, either through extra paid holidays provided by the company, additional paid time off, early-releases, holiday breaks, reduced schedules, or more flexible work.
-Also keep in mind that the majority of employers are planning to provide the following paid holidays this year: Friday, December 23rd; Monday, December 26th; and Monday, January 2nd.
+Also keep in mind that the majority of employers plan to provide paid days off for the days surrounding the holidays.

 Make a personal gesture of thanks.